meraki/automation-scripts/README.md

 **setssidvlanid.py:** Sets the VLAN ID of SSIDs in 'Layer 3 with concentrator' or 'VPN' mode to a value.

+**setSwitchPortOnMacOui.py:** This is a script to set attributes of a switch port, if a client with a matching MAC OUI is found connected to it.
+This script uses two endpoints that were in Beta at time of writing: "List the clients that have used this network in the timespan" and "Action batches".

 **topusers:** Finds bandwidth hoggers in a network through a web UI.

 **update_ports.py:** This script finds all MS switchports that match the input search parameter, searching either by clients from a file listing MAC addresses (one per line), a specific tag in Dashboard currently applied to ports, or the specific access policy currently configured.
 It then changes the configuration of the port by applying the new access policy specified.